jaajakaiye/PythonProjects/README.md

 # PythonProjects

-Projects to showcase my understanding and the data analysis process using Python to analyze data sets.
+Projects to showcase my understanding of the data analysis process using Python to analyze data sets.